RBVI/clusterMaker2/README.md

 # This is git repository for the Cytoscape 3 clustering app: clusterMaker

 ## Start with this:
 Column name is "ap" not "\_\_APCluster" atm.
-Make the clustering column attriute tunable!
+Make the clustering column attribute tunable!

 ## General TODO's
 - Find the shortname of every algorithm that has been used to cluster the